TimOosterhuis/MAS-project/index.md

 ![Model beginning game](/site_images/model.png)

 # [](#header-1)Introduction
 This project is an implementation of a version of the Dutch card game Klaverjassen.
 This four player game is simulated with Python, knowledge is represented and updated using the rules of public announcement logic.
-For visualisation of specific knowledge of card ownership Kripke S5 models are used.
+For visualisation of knowledge Kripke S5 models are used.

 ## [](#header-2)Download and run instructions